 This pane helps add sharpness to your photos, to compensate for a moving subject or a slightly out-of-focus camera, or for an illustrative effect.
-ON1 Effects 2023 offers three algorithms for sharpening, High-Pass, Progressive and Unsharp Mask.
+ON1 Effects 2024 offers three algorithms for sharpening, High-Pass, Progressive and Unsharp Mask.
 Which one you use depends upon the image or your personal preferences.
-The styles section and the More pop-up have a wide range of sharpening styles to help you get started.
+The styles section has a range of sharpening styles.

 - Type: Chooses the sharpening method.
 Each sharpening method has its own set of sliders. - Amount (all types): Controls the overall strength of the sharpening for each sharpening type. - Halo (Unsharp Mask, High Pass): Sets the radius of the sharpening effect.
-Smaller amounts keep fine detail, while larger amounts can exaggerate edge detail.
+Smaller amounts keep fine detail, while larger amounts can exaggerate edge detail. - Threshold (Unsharp Mask, Progressive): Controls the sharpening effect based on contrast in your photo.

-- Detail (Progressive only): Controls sharpening in small details. - The Protect section protects highlight, and shadow areas and skin tones from having sharpening applied.
+Larger settings means that smoother areas do not get sharpened. - Detail (Progressive only): Controls sharpening in small details. - The Protect section protects highlight, and shadow areas and skin tones from having sharpening applied.